An explanation of the use of them and they in different contexts.

 They’ve given Pablo another pay rise.

-They is also sometimes used instead of the pronouns he or she to refer to an individual person whose sex is not known or mentioned (but also see the Teaching Tips):
+They is also sometimes used instead of the pronouns he or she to refer to non-binary people or an individual person whose gender is not known or mentioned (see Teaching Tips for further information).
+This pronoun takes a plural verb, despite their singular referent:

 One of the teachers was supposed to be coming, but they were ill.